Acton Works: Rolling stock

+Experimental development

 Conversion of the prototype batch of 1960 Stock for Automatic Train Operation trials on the Woodford to Hainault section of the Central line, in preparation for its use on the Victoria line, took place at Acton from late 1963.
 Major work included sealing up the drivers cab doors, moving the door controls into the cabs, fitting a public address system, and changing the automatic couplers at the outer ends to mechanical ones.
 Trials of the converted trains began on 5 April 1964.

 After major overhauls were devolved to line depots in 1985, Acton Works carried out most of the conversion of the Metropolitan A60 Stock for One Person Operation, although a small number of units were converted at Ruislip depot.
 Driving motor cars at the outer ends of units were fitted with missile-proof windscreens, door opening controls, and high-intensity headlights.
 The work took place between April 1985 and September 1986, with the changeover to One Person Operation occurring on the Metropolitan line on 29 September 1986.
 In order to combat problems of leaves on the line during the autumn, particularly on the northern reaches beyond Rickmansworth, trailer car 6036 was fitted with Sandite dispensers, to become a Rail Adhesion Car.
 Sandite is applied to the running rails, to improve adhesion, and the conversion work was performed at Acton in 1986.
 During the autumn months, the car is inserted into the middle of a four-car unit, to make a five-car unit.

 A two-car unit of C69 Stock was damaged by a bomb at West Ham in 1976.
 Driving motor car 5585 could not be repaired and was scrapped, but trailer car 6585 was repaired at Acton, and ran with a motor car from a second batch of similar trains ordered in 1977.
 London Underground experimented with two all-over-advert trains, including a three-car C69 unit, which advertised Yellow Pages from 12 February 1998.
 The vinyl adverts were removed in May 1999, after which it was moved to Acton in August, where repainting in corporate livery was completed in November.
 Acton also carried out a trial refurbishment of a D78 Stock trailer car in 1999.
 This involved replacing all of the interior, and cutting windows in the ends of the car, to improve passenger security.
 Tip-up seats were provided at one end of the car, so that users in wheelchairs could be accommodated.
 Without end windows in the adjacent cars, the new windows would have been pointless, and so two further cars had them fitted, although the interiors were not upgraded.
 When completed, all three cars were in corporate livery, applied as a vinyl overlay.